KxSystems/docs/docs/wp/disaster-management/index.md

 q)X:tokenizer[`:texts_to_sequences]tweet_vals
 ```

-Finally, once the data has been converted into numerical sequences, it must be 'padded' so that the input length of each of the tweets is the same.
+Finally, once the data has been converted into numerical sequences, it is 'padded' such that the input length of each of the tweets is the same.
 This ensures that the neural network is passed consistent lengths of data.
 Padding refers to the addition of leading zeros to the numeric representation of the tweets, such that each is a list of 50 integers.

-The display of the tweets below is truncated to ensure that the final values can be seen.
+The display of the tweets below is truncated to ensure that the final non zero values can be seen. and is represetative of a subset of the data that was used in this paper

 ```q
 q)X:pad[X;`maxlen pykw max_seq_len]`